mediklyos/l3p3-dashboard/README.md

 L3P3-Dashboard-repository
 =========================

 This Repository contains the Dashboard code, the visual result of the l3p3 project.
 In this project is a collaboration among Produban and the Center for Open Middleware.

-The documentation of this code is in the wiki.
-The table of contents of wiki is the following
+The documentation of the repository is in the wiki.
+The table of contents of the wiki is the following

 1. [Home](https://github.com/centeropenmiddleware/l3p3-dashboard/wiki)
 1. [Architecture](https://github.com/centeropenmiddleware/l3p3-dashboard/wiki/architecture)